The Story of the North | Canadian Brands | All Available Products in Canada | LatestFuels Recommends

 As Sir Otto Jimmyjoy shared, changes in the shipping couriers were the cause of this increase.
 Even if they tried shipping from LA to Canada, the same problems persisted, according to Jimmyjoy.

-No, there are signs of hope and meal replacement products that they can consume.
+While Canadians struggle to find Soylent alternatives, there is still hope.
 For instance, not all complete foods need to be imported, there are Free Folk who manufacture meal replacements, which are compliant with the Canadian regulation.

 Hol Food is another brand from the Eastern side of the Wall.
 Manufactured in Toronto, they have been around for a while; but they limit their trade to North America (remarks the small nature of these Free Folk enterprises).
 They only produce a single powder meal replacement in two flavours: Chocolate and Vanilla (not sure about availability).